Dr. Jeanie Flood, PhD, RN, IBCLC

 Requirements for Admission to the RN-BSN Completion Program

-Graduate of an approved associate degree or diploma program in nursing from the United States
+- Graduate of an approved associate degree or diploma program in nursing.

 As long as the student meets the nursing program required prerequisites listed below, and the majority of general education core courses, selected general education core courses can be taken along with upper division nursing courses.